oktayshakirov/crypto-wiki/automation/exchange_guidelines.md

 - **Validation**: Only include platforms that actually exist for the exchange
 - **Image Requirements**: Must enforce exactly 2 images in body using /images/posts/ paths
 - **Content Structure**: Must follow 7-section format with proper internal linking
+- **ExchangeButton**: Must include ExchangeButton component at the end of every exchange review

 ## Quality Checklist